 Scroggins Law Group has a long history helping families find a way to protect the best interest of their children.
 By actively listening to your parenting concerns from physical custody to decision-making, we help you build a workable custody plan that will fit the needs of everyone involved.
 We recognize that every family requires customized attention, and we are confident in our ability to find the right solution for yours.

-"Best Interest of Child" Standard under Texas Law
+What is the "Best Interest of Child" Standard under Texas Law?

 In Texas, there is a legal presumption that both parents will be entitled to joint legal custody (“conservatorship”) of their children with visitation rights (“possession and access”) unless evidence shows that the presumption is not in “best interest of the child.”
 For now, let’s focus on what that standard means under Texas Family Law.